The 17 Best Graduation Quotes You’ll Want to Memorize

 Neil Gaiman: University of the Arts in Philadelphia, 2012

 “Something that worked for me was imagining that where I wanted to be—an author, primarily of fiction, making good books, making good comics and supporting myself through my words—was a mountain.
 A distant mountain.
 My goal.
 And I knew that as long as I kept walking towards the mountain I would be all right.
 And when I truly was not sure what to do, I could stop, and think about whether it was taking me towards or away from the mountain.”
-These 26 quotes will show you how to find true happiness.

 Joss Whedon: Wesleyan University, 2013